StackExchange/stack-blog/_posts/2011-12-08-dont-be-afraid-to-use-the-science.markdown

 <blockquote>
 I've recently unlocked the EOD bot, and while playing around with it (and being hopelessly ineffectual with it) I've noticed that after I have driven a certain distance away I will return back to first-person view.
-Running towards the EOD bot will allow me to take control of it again. **How far can I drive an EOD bot away from me before I lose control of it?**
+Running towards the EOD bot will allow me to take control of it again. <strong>How far can I drive an EOD bot away from me before I lose control of it?</strong>
 </blockquote>